avidalmeza/anticolonial-envstudies/README.md

-# Tools and Topics for Anticolonial Environmental Studies
+# Tools and topics for anticolonial environmental studies
+This non-exhaustive database of anticolonial environmental studies includes diverse learning materials such as peer-reviewed papers, podcasts, talks, and articles.
+Originally compiled for the University of Puget Sound's Environmental Studies & Sciences department by Alessandra Vidal Meza and Danny Kedansky in May 2022, it was presented at the University of Georgia's Integrative Conservation Conference in 2024.

 ![](images/anticolonial-envstudies.png)
-[Tools and Topics for Anticolonial Environmental Studies](https://avidalmeza.shinyapps.io/anticolonial-envstudies/) is a nonexhaustive repository and includes several learning materials, like peer-reviewed papers, podcasts, talks, and articles.
-It was initially compiled for the University of Puget Sound by Alessandra Vidal Meza and Danny Kedansky in May 2022.
-Presented at the University of Georgia's Integrative Conservation Conference 2024.